TrellixVulnTeam/swahilipython_SCMU/Doc/library/timeit.rst

    method.
 The :meth:`.repeat` and :meth:`.autorange` methods are convenience methods to call :meth:`.timeit` multiple times.

-   The execution time of *setup* is excluded from the overall timed execution run.
+   The execution time of *setup* is excluded kutoka the overall timed execution run.

    The *stmt* and *setup* parameters can also take objects that are callable without arguments.
 This will embed calls to them in a timer function that